ELeeAstro/Exo-FMS_column_picketfence/README.md

 # Exo-FMS_column_nongrey

+Major Update History
+ - May 2021 - initial models
+ - Dec 2021 - major overhual

-Elspeth KH Lee - May 2021
+Elspeth KH Lee - Dec 2021

 This is one part of a series of codes that build upon different two-stream approaches and schemes, primarily useful for the GCM modeling community.
 This is the non-grey, picket fence version, with three bands in the visible, representing incident radiation from a host star, and two bands in the IR, representing the internal radiation propagating inside the planetary atmosphere.